St. Maarten and Beyond: 6 Nearby Islands to Visit

 Written and photographed by Christine Garabetian, 5th semester student

 One of the greatest attributes of St. Maarten is its proximity to so many nearby islands, making day trips or weekend trips extremely convenient, as well as a great escape from our everyday study sessions and classes.
-Here's a small list of islands to visit, plus some of my personal recommendations and tips to get the most out of your stay on each island!
+Where is St. Maarten?
+The St. Maarten island is in the northeastern Caribbean Sea.
+Here's a small list of islands nearby St. Maarten to visit, plus some of my personal recommendations and tips to get the most out of your stay on each island!

 Known as the Unspoiled Queen of the Caribbean, Saba is only 15 miles from St. Maarten, making it an easy trip via ferry or plane.
 By plane, it’s about a 20-minute trip, landing on the smallest commercial airport in the world!
 Via ferry, it’s about 1.5-2 hours depending on weather conditions, but it’s said to be a pretty wavy ride.
 Landing on Saba, you realize just how green it is—and how tiny.
 Just five square miles, the island is home to the highest peak of the Netherlands: Mt.
 Scenery, a potentially active volcano.